On this page

 Diversity and Inclusion

-To help achieve this, we developed a Diversity and Inclusion Strategy [PDF, 2.5 MB].
-Its sets out, over a ten-year time frame, a range of goals and targeted measures designed to deliver a more diverse workforce and inclusive workplace.
+To help achieve this, we’ve developed a Diversity and Inclusion Strategy to help us deliver a more diverse workforce and inclusive workplace.

 Inclusion of our rainbow communities